Inspire the next generation; apply to be a Noyce Scholar at King's College!

 - This funding will bring more K-12 science and math teachers to high-needs areas, including local NEPA communities.

-- King’s College will be collaborating with Hazleton Area School District, Hazelton Area Academy of Sciences, Luzerne County Community College (LCCC), and Luzerne Intermediate Unit 18 (LIU-18) to recruit a minimum of 20 STEM educators over a five-year period.
+- King’s College will be collaborating with Hazleton Area School District, Hazleton Area Academy of Sciences, Luzerne County Community College (LCCC), and Luzerne Intermediate Unit 18 (LIU-18) to recruit a minimum of 20 STEM educators over a five-year period.

 - The Noyce program supports talented STEM undergraduate majors and professionals to become effective K-12 STEM teachers and experienced, exemplary K-12 teachers to become STEM master teachers in high-need school districts.